 • Anger.
 "Why me ?!", "It's so unfair!"
 A great desire to resist fate.
 Sometimes a person even feels anger towards the deceased, accusing him of leaving: "He left me!"
 If a person died of a disease - anger often spreads to doctors: "Why did not they do everything necessary to save?"

-• Conversation.
-"Bargaining" often occurs before the loss occurs.
-Someone is trying to negotiate with the spouse who announced his resignation; someone is trying to make a deal with God to prevent the loss of a loved one lying on his deathbed.
-"I will do anything to return ..., save ..., find ...!" - it seems to us that our ardent requests and vows can prevent impending disaster.
+• Negotiation."Bargaining" often occurs before the loss occurs.
+Some try to negotiate with a spouse who has left; others try to make a deal with God to prevent the loss of a loved one lying on their deathbed.
+"I will do anything to bring back..., save..., find...!" - we think that our fervent requests and vows can prevent the impending disaster.

 • Depression.
 "There is no meaning in life anymore."
 A person experiences an overwhelming feeling of hopelessness, disappointment, bitterness, self-pity.
 We begin to mourn the loss, as well as unfulfilled hopes, dreams or plans for the future.
 The grieving person, as it were, falls into a stupor and loses interest in everything.
 Often thoughts of suicide come to mind.
 Deep depression causes serious health problems and often requires professional treatment.